 You will also need the main Give donation plugin for WordPress.
 It comes with a built-in Stripe Gateway and no up-front costs.
 We also have a premium add-on with more features to enhance Stripe donations your Give-powered site.
-The add-on is included in our bundles and can also be purchased individually.
+The add-on is included in our Pricing Plans and can also be purchased individually.

 There are a few differences between the free Stripe gateway and the Stripe Payment Gateway add-on.
 If you’re not sure which you should use, check out the documentation.